jc52766/playDartsTerminal/README.md

 - Start with 501 points
 - Each turn consists of up to 3 darts
 - Subtract your score from 501
-- Must finish exactly on 0 with a double
+- Must finish exactly on 0 with a double (regular doubles d1-d20 or Double Bull db)
 - **Bust conditions**: Score goes below 0 or lands on exactly 1
 - When you bust, your score resets to what it was at the start of the turn